List of United States telephone companies

-This is a list of United States telephone companies.
+This is a list of United States telephone companies serving traditional landline telephone exchanges.
+It does not include VoIP service providers, or cellular mobile phone providers.

 Regional Bell Operating Companies

-The Regional Bell Operating Companies (RBOCs) are the result of the break-up of the Bell System in 1984.
-After numerous mergers, asset sales, and renamings since the break-up, these are the current successor RBOCs:
+The seven Regional Bell Operating Companies (RBOCs) were created as the result of the break-up of the Bell System in 1984.
+After numerous mergers, divestments, and rebrandings since the break-up, these are the current successor RBOCs: